zerrtul/a32nx/docs/README.md

 - :x: incompatible with YourControls add-on

+### Sensitivity and dead zones

+ℹ️ It is recommended that the sidestick uses a linear sensitivity with only dead zone set appropriately.

 ### Throttle configuration

+⚠️ It is needed to start the sim and load a flight using the A32NX with custom fly-by-wire to create those files.

+⚠️ When throttle sensitivity is changed, the throttle configuration needs to be adapted in most cases.

+ℹ️ The developer mode console shows input and output values.
+This can help to setup the throttle configuration.

 In case of Microsoft Store version, the configuration of the throttle can be found here:
 `%LOCALAPPDATA%\Packages\Microsoft.FlightSimulator_8wekyb3d8bbwe\LocalState\packages\<name of a32nx folder in community folder>\work\ThrottleConfiguration.ini`